Age of Discovery: Search for a northern route

-France, the Netherlands, and England were left without a sea route to Asia, either via Africa or South America.
-When it became apparent that there was no route through the heart of the Americas, attention turned to the possibility of a passage through northern waters.
-The desire to establish such a route motivated much of the European exploration of the Arctic coasts of both North America and Russia.
-In Russia the idea of a possible seaway connecting the Atlantic and the Pacific was first put forward by the diplomat Gerasimov in 1525, although Russian settlers on the coast of the White Sea, the Pomors, had been exploring parts of the route as early as the 11th century.
+France, the Netherlands, and England sought a sea route to Asia after finding none through Africa or South America.
+With no route through the Americas, they focused on northern passages, driving European exploration of the Arctic coasts.
+The idea of a link between the Atlantic and Pacific was first proposed by Russian diplomat Gerasimov in 1525, though Russian Pomors had explored parts of the route as early as the 11th century.

 In 1553, English explorer Hugh Willoughby with chief pilot Richard Chancellor were sent out with three vessels in search of a passage by London's Company of Merchant Adventurers to New Lands.
 During the voyage across the Barents Sea, Willoughby thought he saw islands to the north, and islands called Willoughby's Land were shown on maps published by Plancius and Mercator into the 1640s.
 The vessels were separated by "terrible whirlwinds" in the Norwegian Sea and Willoughby sailed into a bay near the present border between Finland and Russia.
 His ships with the frozen crews, including Captain Willoughby and his journal, were found by Russian fishermen a year later.
 Richard Chancellor was able to drop anchor in the White Sea and make his way overland to Moscow and Ivan the Terrible's Court, opening trade with Russia and the Company of Merchant Adventurers became the Muscovy Company.

 In June 1576, English mariner Martin Frobisher led an expedition consisting of three ships and 35 men to search for a north-west passage around North America.
-The voyage was supported by the Muscovy Company, the same merchants that hired Hugh Willoughby to find a north-east passage above Russia.
+The voyage was supported by the Muscovy Company, the same merchants that hired Hugh Willoughby to find a northeast passage above Russia.
 Violent storms sank one ship and forced another to turn back but Frobisher and the remaining ship reached the coast of Labrador in July.
 A few days later they came upon the mouth of what is now Frobisher Bay.
 Frobisher believed it to be the entrance to a north-west passage and named it Frobisher's Strait and claimed Baffin Island for Queen Elizabeth.
 After some preliminary exploration, Frobisher returned to England.
-He commanded two subsequent voyages in 1577 and 1578, but failed to find the hoped-for passage.
+He commanded two subsequent voyages in 1577 and 1578 but failed to find the hoped-for passage.
 Frobisher brought to England his ships laden with ore, but it was found to be worthless and damaged his reputation as an explorer.
 He remains an important early historical figure in Canada.